 Hattori Heiji wasn't exactly one to believe in the supernatural.

-Sure, there were his childhood friend, Kazuha's good luck charms, one of which he carried on his person constantly, but that seemed to be his limit on the matter.
+Sure, he carried the good luck charm that his childhood friend, Kazuha, gave him at all times on his person, but that seemed to be his limit in terms of belief in the supernatural.
 Even then, he didn't exactly fully believe in the supposed power of the charm, in spite of it saving the life of his best friend, Kudo Shinichi at one point.
 It was after all, something that could have been passed off as mere coincidence at the time.
 As far as Heiji believed, there wasn't exactly any reason to suspect that something like supernatural forces were at work, as there was no proof to attest to this fact.

 Or any proof really, to attest to the existence of the supernatural at all, for that matter.
-Every piece of evidence of such things as ghosts and monsters that he had come across had always turned out to be faked in some manner.
+Every piece of evidence of such things as ghosts and monsters that he had come across had always turned out to be faked in some manner- just a bunch of frauds.
 Until he actually encountered decisive proof that couldn't be argued against, he would be holding on to his skepticism, thank you very much.

-And yet for all of his firm beliefs in the matter, here he was, doubting them.
+And yet in spite of his firm skepticism, Hattori Heiji was now facing down that which he thought was impossible- irrefutable proof of the supernatural.
 His own eyes were showing him a different kind of reality than what he was used to, something that made him question his firmly held beliefs.
-What he was seeing should be impossible- there had to be some sort of other explanation for it than what his mind found itself almost automatically jumping to.
+What he was seeing should be impossible, he told himself.
+There had to be some sort of other explanation for it than what his mind found itself almost automatically jumping to.
 After all, he was a person of logic- a detective, hardly one to be given over to supernatural fantasies.
 And yet...

 It was pretty hard to deny the existence of what was in front of him.
 What was coming at him, rather.